 In the transition phase, the system for the A1/A3 driver’s license is already available at this link.
 The A2 certificates are not yet available.

-Flight approval: Permissions can be issued for one year if you want to fly over 150 meters or in controlled airspace.
-The license is 45 euros and valid for up to one year.
-Despite the permission, the respective flights in this airspace must be coordinated with the air traffic control.
+If you want to fly above 120 meters or in controlled airspace, you can apply for a permit that is valid until Dec.
+31, 2021.
+The application form is available on this page.
+The permit costs 45 euros.
+Despite the permit, the respective flights in this airspace must be coordinated with air traffic control.
+Use this form.
 The processing time is 3 or 7 working days.

 We have researched the listed drone regulations for Estonia to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Estonia!